justmajkofc/czech-slovak-holidays/README.md

 The data is provided in JSON format and can be easily integrated into various applications, calendars, or other systems requiring holiday and name day information.

 ### 🔮 Future Plans
-- 🌐 REST API will be available at [www.vilemhaupt.cz/api/holidays](https://www.vilemhaupt.cz/api/holidays)
+- 🌐 REST API code is available at [github.com/justmajkofc/svatky-api](https://github.com/justmajkofc/svatky-api)
+  - � Current status: Code ready, awaiting deployment
+  - 🚀 Live version coming soon (domain setup in progress)
 - ✨ Additional features and endpoints will be added over time

 ### 📝 Update Log
 #### 2025
 - 🚀 Initial release of the dataset
-- ⏳ REST API development in progress
+- 💻 API code published on GitHub
+- 🔧 Continuous improvements and updates

 ### 👨‍💻 Author
 Created by [Vilém Haupt](https://github.com/justmajkofc)